-Since recruitment resumed in 2017, the number of female new hires has increased.
+Since recruitment have resumed in 2017, the number of female new hires has increased dramatically.
 In 2018, 27% of all new hires were women; for manager positions the figure was 35%.
 The objective is to increase this rate by one point per year.
-The results in 2019 were identical to those achieved in 2018.
+The results in 2019 were close to those achieved in 2018.